littleTT0704/littleTT0704.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Jiatai Li, a Machine Learning Engineer working at **NVIDIA** in San Jose, CA.
+I’m Jiatai Li, a Machine Learning Engineer working at **NVIDIA** in the Bay Area.
 I previously studied at **Carnegie Mellon University**, where I earned a Master's degree in **Machine Learning** and a Bachelor’s degree in **Artificial Intelligence** and **Psychology**.

 My [work experience](/cv/#work-experience) was mostly on software development, with a focus on creating projects that directly engage customers and users.